 This guide covers the general number porting process.
-Steps vary by carrier — please check with your provider for full details before initiating a transfer.
+Steps vary by carrier β please check with your provider for full details before initiating a transfer.
+Ports may fail if outstanding payments exist on your account; clear any unpaid balances first.
 SwitchNinja is not responsible for any service interruption or charges that may result.
 See our Terms of Use.

 The #1 mistake: canceling your old plan first.